mat-docs/ATLAS.Site/docs/introduction/use-cases.md

 - Stream live telemetry from ECUs, sensors, and gearboxes.
 - Analyse powertrain and gearbox performance in real time.
-- Securely share configuration files and telemetry across consortium members using RDA2 licensing and encryption2.
+- Securely share configuration files and telemetry across consortium members using RDA licensing and encryption.

 This ensures consistent control across hardware generations and protects proprietary data while enabling collaborative development.